jrsinclair/mazes-presentation/presentation.md

 ## Recursion

-Note: But we can build our maze in such a way that we'll learn about immutable data and recursion.
+Note: And we can build our maze in such a way that we'll learn about immutable data and recursion while we're at it.

 ---